golemfactory/golem-docs/src/pages/docs/creators/common/providers-filesystem.md

 ---
-title: 'Golem concepts: filesystem on remote node'
+title: 'Golem concepts: filesystem on a provider'
-description: Explore topics related to file system on a VM run on a remote node to better design your custom image.
+description: Explore topics related to file system on a VM run on a remote provider to better design your custom image.
 pageTitle: VM Filesystem - how the image design impacts my options.
 type: Guide
 ---

 # Filesystem on VM run on a remote node

-Your options of what you can do on a remote node will depend on how your image is configured.
+Your options of what you can do on a provider will depend on how your image is configured.
 You already know that transferring data to and from a provider is possible only to/from locations within folders that are configured as `VOLUME` in your Dockerfile. ([Read here](/docs/creators/javascript/guides/golem-images) for information about images and how to create one.)

 If you run the command `df -h` on a VM built from this image on a provider, you'll receive an output similar to this: